yuliaUU/digital-CV/content/home/publications.md

 subtitle: ""

 content:
-  page_type: publication # Page type to display.
+# Page type to display.
 E.g. post, talk, or publication.
+  page_type: post
-  count: 0 # Choose how much pages you would like to display (0 = all pages)
+  count: 5 # Choose how much pages you would like to display (0 = all pages)
+  offset: 0
   order: desc # Page order.
 Descending (desc) or ascending (asc) date.
   filters: # Optionally filter posts by a taxonomy term.
     tag: ''